Please note: The undergraduate and graduate application deadline is July 5, 2021 for Winter 2022 Trimester.

 Will I be able to transfer my MCU credits to another school?

 - Some colleges and universities may accept direct-entry midwifery program credits, but this is not guaranteed.
-Transfer credit policies are the discretion of the institution you are applying to.
+Transfer credit policies are the discretion of the institution to which you are applying.